Temperance Building Society: Branches and growth again

 A radical change in the Society’s direction came in 1942.
 Ronald Bell, a prominent Baptist, had been recruited as Assistant Secretary in 1939 and three years later was appointed General Manager and Secretary, under the Chairmanship of Sir Cyril Black.
-Almost immediately a new headquarters office was opened in Regent Street but it was the reversal of the branch policy that was the most significant.
+Almost immediately a new headquarters office was opened at 223–227 Regent Street, but it was the reversal of the branch policy that was the most significant.
 Between 1943 and 1945, twenty branches were opened around the country, including Glasgow and Edinburgh, and the West Middlesex Building Society was also acquired in 1945.
 A further two branches had been opened by 1948 and it was still 22 branches at the time of the 1954 history.
 Assets rose from £6.6m in 1943 to £30m in 1952.
 By size the Temperance had become number nine in the country and four in London and, at the time of writing, the history claimed that there were only six societies that had larger assets.

 Thereafter

 After the publication of the 1954 history, little information appears to be publicly available.
 There were a couple of small building society acquisitions – the Worthing Building Society in 1957 and the Finchley in 1973.
 In 1974 the Temperance merged with the Bedfordshire Building Society to form the Gateway Building Society.
-The Gateway in turn merged with the Woolwich Equitable in1988 to form the Woolwich Building Society.
+The Gateway in turn merged with the Woolwich Equitable in 1988 to form the Woolwich Building Society.